sr99622/wabash/README.md

 scripts/linux/build_libs
 ```

 The script may require some user input during Python installation provided by [deadsnakes](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa).
-At the completion of the script, there will be a virtual environment folder named for the version X.XX for each of the Python versions.
-Upon copmletion of the script, each of the virtual environments will have the program installed.
+At the completion of the script, there will be a virtual environment folder named for the version X.XX for each of the Python versions, each of which will have the program installed.
 To test a version of the program, use the command following where ```X.XX``` represents a Python version e.g 3.12

 ```
 X.XX/bin/wabash